AyariAhmed/Software-Tests-DevOps-Lab/README.md

 ### Dockerized App

-- Multi stage docker build is used to build the nestjs application and only include the build and config into the image.
+- Multi-stage docker builds is used to build the nestjs application and only include the build and config into the image.
 - To manually build and run the docker image

 ```bash